vrtulka23/scinumtools/docs/source/units/quantities.rst

 Errors
 ------

-``Magnitude`` class can be initialized with both absolute and relative uncertainities.
+``Magnitude`` class can be initialized with both absolute and relative uncertainties.
-Relative uncertainities are converted into their absolute equivalents and errors are propagated in this form in all subsequent calculations.
+Relative uncertainties are converted into their absolute equivalents, and errors are propagated in this form in all subsequent calculations.
-Currently, errors are propagated only during addition, substraction, multiplication, division and power operations.
+Currently, errors are propagated only during addition, subtraction, multiplication, division and power operations.
 Propagation of errors in other mathematical functions may be implemented in the future versions of ``scinumtools``.

 * Absolute errors are given as numerical values